 I look through fashion magazines, music magazines, and others to help spark ideas.
 Don’t just browse the covers.
 Take some time and really dive into the main articles and see the creative photography and how they tell their story.

-I don’t look for photography books or magazines as my only avenue of inspiration.
-I like to venture out and see what is happening in other industries and how they are breaking he mold with creative photoshoots.
+Photography books and magazines are not my only avenue of inspiration.
+I like to venture out and see what is happening in other industries and break the mold with creative photoshoots.

 I highly recommend music magazines.
 These are a great place for artistic portrait shoots and really cool inspiration.